Home / Articles / Filing taxes by entity / Informational returns: Do S corporations get a 1099?

 • substitute payments instead of dividends or tax-exempt interest reported

-• cross proceeds paid to an attorney
+• gross proceeds paid to an attorney

 NOTE